The National Museum

 Also, the Victorian apartment Klunkehjemmet, practically unchanged since 1890, is recommended, as well as the exhibition on Danish Antiquity, including prominent national treasures such as the more than 3,000 years old Sun Chariot, the Bronze Age Egtved Girl.

-An interesting collection of archaeological finds from the Viking Age, many of which have never been shown at the exhibition before.
+An exciting collection of archaeological finds from the Viking Age, many of which have never been shown at the exhibition.
 Remember to check opening hours here.

 Children Section

-The National Museum also has a section dedicated especially to the very young museum visitors, The Children’s Museum.
-How was the school of your great grandmother?
-Try a trip on a Viking ship, what was a kitchen like in the Middle Ages?
+The National Museum also has a section dedicated especially to young visitors, The Children’s Museum.
+How was the school of your great-grandmother?
+Try a trip on a Viking ship.
+What was a kitchen like in the Middle Ages?
 Admire the beautiful colours and feel the smooth silk in the shop from Pakistan.

 Get a guided tour